CAT 2025 Formula Sheet: Key Quantitative Aptitude Formulas for Success

 • Understanding which formulas are most relevant helps candidates prioritise questions.
 This leads to a more strategic approach and helps in maximising their scores.

-How to Use CAT 2025 Formulae Sheet for Exam Preparation?
+How to Use the CAT 2025 Formulae Sheet for Exam Preparation?

 • Dedicate specific time slots each day to review and recite formulas.
 This reinforces memory retention and ensures familiarity with key concepts.